Setting Lower Bounds on Truthfulness: A Presentation of Our Technique Via the Scheduling Problem

-In this section we present our techniques.
-To illustrate the use of these techniques we show how they can be used to derive lower bounds for the scheduling problem with $m$ unrelated machines.
-Nisan and Ronen~\cite{NR} exhibited a truthful $m$-approximation deterministic mechanism for this problem.
-This mechanism is basically a VCG mechanism, and can easily be shown to be strongly-monotone (see Subsection~\ref{sub-deterministic} for a formal definition of strong monotonicity).
+In this section we present our technique and show how it can be used to derive lower bounds for the scheduling problem with $n$ unrelated machines.
+Nisan and Ronen~\cite{NR} exhibited a truthful $n$-approximation deterministic mechanism for this problem.
+Their mechanism is a VCG mechanism, and can easily be shown to be strongly-monotone (see Subsection~\ref{sub-deterministic} for a formal definition of strong-monotonicity).
+This mechanism can be viewed as auctioning each task separately in a Vickrey auction.~\footnote{Christodoulou et al. show that for two machines VCG is the unique mechanism achieving the optimal approximation of $2$~\cite{CKV-carac-08}.} It is straight forward to show that any VCG mechanism with a \emph{deterministic} tie-breaking rule among alternatives is strongly-monotone.
 They also proved a lower bound of $2-\epsilon$ for truthful deterministic mechanisms that applies even when there are only two machines and is tight for this case.
-However, Nisan and Ronen~\cite{NR} conjecture that their lower bound is not tight in general, and that \emph{any truthful deterministic mechanism cannot obtain an approximation ratio better than $m$}.
+However, Nisan and Ronen~\cite{NR} conjecture that their lower bound is not tight in general, and that \emph{any truthful deterministic mechanism cannot obtain an approximation ratio better than $n$}.

-For the case of two machines, Nisan and Ronen show that randomness helps get an approximation ratio better than $2$; They present a truthful randomized mechanism that has an approximation ratio of $\frac{7}{4}$.
-We generalize their result by designing a truthful randomized mechanism that obtains an approximation ratio of $\frac{7m}{8}$ (see Appendix~\ref{upper-bound}). \emph{Thus, we prove that randomness achieves better performances than the known truthful deterministic $m$ upper bound for any number of machines}.\footnote{Notice that our upper bounding technique is quite general: by using~\cite{LY,Chen}, the ratio of $\frac{7m}{8}$ can be improved to $0.79303m$.}